 Setting Goals and Objectives

-The first step in creating your campaign is to discuss, and set, goals and objectives.
-I will help you answer, “What do you hope to achieve with your ads?”
+The first step in creating your Facebook ad campaign is to discuss, and set, goals and objectives.
+I will help you answer the question, “What do you hope to achieve with your ads?”
+Some of the options you might set as goals include:

 - More Visits to your Website